 Wild rabbits are not only adorable to see out in their natural habitat, but they are quite active and observant animals as well.
 Since they are very small in stature, wild rabbits can make for an attractive target for larger animals.

-So, why do rabbits do this?
-There are actually quite a few reasonable explanations for this seemingly strange behavior.
+It is actually normal.
+There are quite a few reasonable explanations for this seemingly strange behavior.
+In this article, you’ll learn just that.

 1 – It’s a Safety Mechanism